Dental Implant Tooth Replacements Reverse The Aging Process

 How Will the Tooth Implants be Placed?
 Step by Step

-A titanium cylinder, is placed into your jaw.
+A titanium cylinder goes into your jaw.
 Then, over the next two to six months, the implants and the bone are allowed to bond together to form anchors for your artificial teeth.
 You will have to wear temporary teeth replacement over the implant sites.

 The first step of the procedure is necessary to uncover the implants and attach extensions.
-These temporary healing caps, along with various connecting devices that allow multiple crowns to attach to the implants, complete the foundation on which your new teeth are placed.
+These temporary healing caps, along with various connecting devices that allow multiple crowns to attach to the implants, completing the foundation for your new teeth.
 Your gums will be allowed to heal for a couple of weeks following this procedure.

 There are some implant systems (one-stage) that do not require this second step.
 These systems use an implant which already has the extension piece attached.
 Your periodontist will advise you on which system is best for you.

 Depending upon the number of implants placed, the connecting device that will hold your new teeth can be tightened down on the implant, or it may be a clipped to a bar or a round ball anchor to which a denture snaps on and off.

 A second step, full bridges or full dentures will be created for you and attached to small metal posts, called abutments, or the connecting device.
 After a short time, you will experience restored confidence in your smile and your ability to chew and speak.